Updated: Apr 9

 I was excited to learn about the acquisition of Malaga based company Freepik for completely other reasons than those you might think.

-Yes, EQT Group happens to be a Swedish Private Equity firm (I'm Swedish) and it is a huge deal that the transaction value (secret) would most certainly break new records in Spain's startup ecosystem, if the sum were to be made public.
+Yes, EQT Group happens to be a Swedish Private Equity firm (I'm Swedish) and it is a huge deal that the transaction value - if made public- (general assumption is EURO 250 million) would most certainly top the lists of most successful exits in Spain's startup ecosystem.

 But my excitement is threefold:

 Real proof that there are hidden gems in less known startup hubs, like in Malaga, Valencia and Bilbao to name a few.

 Shows that it is possible to build the necessary trust and conduct the majority of negotiation meetings online and from home.